GoogleCloudPlatform/gatekeeper-securitycenter/docs/tutorial.md

 where the policy applies and input parameters to the policy logic.

 In this section you create a policy for Kubernetes pods and a pod that violates the policy.
-The policy requires that containers used in pod specifications are referenced using image digests.
+The policy requires that pod specifications use container images from approved repositories.

-1. Clone the Gatekeeper library repository and navigate to the repository
+1. Clone the Gatekeeper library repository, navigate to the repository directory, and check out a known commit:
-    directory:

     ```bash
     git clone https://github.com/open-policy-agent/gatekeeper-library.git ~/gatekeeper-library

     cd ~/gatekeeper-library

+    git checkout ce24dd6802b8c845f80a27731b9095cc0864726f
     ```

-2. Create a namespace called `digest-required` for the pod:
+2. Create a pod called `nginx-disallowed` in the `default` namespace:

     ```bash
-    kubectl create ns digest-required
+    kubectl apply --namespace default -f \
+        library/general/allowedrepos/samples/repo-must-be-openpolicyagent/example_disallowed.yaml
     ```

+    This pod uses a container image from a repository that is not approved by the policy.

-3. Create the pod:
+3. Create a constraint template called `k8sallowedrepos`:

     ```bash
-    kubectl apply -f library/general/imagedigests/example.yaml
+    kubectl apply -f library/general/allowedrepos/template.yaml
     ```

-    This namespace does not have the label required by the constraint you create later.

-4. Create the `K8sImageDigests` constraint template:
+14. Create a constraint called `repo-is-openpolicyagent`:

     ```bash
-    kubectl apply -f library/general/imagedigests/template.yaml
+    kubectl apply -f \
+        library/general/allowedrepos/samples/repo-must-be-openpolicyagent/constraint.yaml
     ```

-5. Create the constraint:

-    ```bash
-    kubectl apply -f library/general/imagedigests/constraint.yaml
-    ```

-    The constraint only applies to the digest-required namespace.
+    This constraint applies to all pods in the `default` namespace.

 ## Auditing constraints